descarteslabs/descarteslabs-python/README.md

 ## [Unreleased]
 ### Added
+- Add support for user cython modules in tasks.

 ### Changed
 - Tasks webhook methods no longer require a `group_id` if a webhook id is provided.